 Additionally, garden color schemes can have various effects on the look and mood of the landscape.

-- Warm color combinations, like yellow, orange and red, can make a large garden bed seem smaller or a distant bed seem closer, while also creating an upbeat, energetic mood to the garden.
+- Warm color combinations like yellow, orange, and red, can make a large garden bed seem smaller or a distant bed seem closer, while also creating an upbeat, energetic mood in the garden.

 Using Plants for Color in Shade

 When choosing the best plants for color in a shade garden, keep in mind that bright colors will brighten up a shady area, while darker colors can make it appear bleak or get lost in the shade.

 For example, it is easy to fall in love with all the variations of heuchera, but it is best to combine them with contrasting plants like bright pink astilbe, golden Japanese forest grass, or neutral colors like green, white, and silver.

 Choosing colorful garden plants for a sunny bed is much easier, as sun-loving plants tend to be quite colorful.
 Just choose your preferred color scheme – harmonious, complementary, or monochromatic – and have fun with it.

 Add brightly colored garden accents like chairs, trellises, and bird baths for more color and texture.

 Colorful garden plants come in all varieties.
 For color that lasts throughout the growing season, pay attention to plant flowering periods and use a variety of annuals, perennials, shrubs, and even trees, if you’d like.

 Annuals can be the best plants for color throughout the growing season because many of them have long flowering periods and keep the color going after spring perennials have faded but summer plants have not yet flowered.
 Annuals also give you room to play and try out new things each year; if you have monochromatic shrubs and perennials, you can still try out a bolder garden color scheme by planting contrasting annuals.